 Buzzwords capture what is culturally fashionable at any given moment in time.
 Eco-friendly, green, sustainable are just a couple of the current built environment buzzwords that give a flavour of the industry’s key focuses and areas of attention.
 From an information management perspective, a term that’s been floating around for a while in digital engineering and BIM contexts is metadata.
 But what does metadata actually mean and is its overuse leading to misinterpretations?
-Dr Jamie Dupée from Edocuments explains.
+Dr Jamie Dupée from EDocuments explains.

 If we take the textbook definition, metadata can be defined as “data that provides information about other data, but not the content of the data such as the text of a message or the image itself.”
 There are many distinct types of metadata, but a simple example for a document might include a collection of information including the author, file size, the date the document was created and keywords to describe the document.
 Metadata, then, provides information about data so there can be greater understanding and knowledge about a given piece of information.